Deploy an AI Agent

 Hackerbot AI + recommended

-Access to (or equivalent LLM provider)
+Access to Google Gemini API (or equivalent LLM provider)

 Move into the Hackerbot tutorials directory where the LLM scripts are located: